Witness for Peace People-to-People Delegations to CUBA

 - Visit UNESCO World Heritage and other historical sites, museums and landmarks in Cuba

-- Experience the rich music and dance that are so renowned in Cuba
+- Experience the rich art, music and dance that are so renowned in Cuba

 Focus will be on the role of youth in a changing Cuba while exploring what changes have happened, what is yet to come, and what effect these changes will have on Cuban society, especially for young people—the next generation.

 Is this course right for you?
-Is This Course Right For You-CUBA.docx
+CCS300 Cuba Is this course right for you Spring 2019_.pdf

-Course admission decisions will be sent out within the first two weeks of October 2017.
+Course admission decisions will be sent out within the first two weeks of October.
+At that time you will have 1 week to pay a deposit of 250.00 to hold your space.
+Be prepared!

 Students requesting accommodations for their CCE should contact The Office for Students with Disabilities at the Walter Young Center by calling 262-524-7335 to set up an appointment with Marty Bledsoe.